TienThinh-fe/js-learning-chit/theory.md

   - If compare function is not provided, sort elements as strings
   - compare string in JS: <https://www.freecodecamp.org/news/javascript-string-comparison-how-to-compare-strings-in-js/>

+  - compare: 2 variables (a, b)
+    - return negative value if a < b
+    - return positive value if a > b
+    - return 0 if a = b

   ```javascript
   const fruits = ['apple', 'banana', 'orange', 'mango']